Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 PO2 - partial pressure of oxygen

-It is used as an indicator of the presence or absence of hypoxia in patients.
-Lactate is a cleavage intermediate.
-Its complete oxidation occurs when the body is sufficiently saturated with oxygen through conversion to pyruvate and further, by resynthesis of glycogen in the liver or decomposition to CO2 and H2O.
-Normally, the content of lactate in arterial blood does not exceed 1 mmol / l, and in venous blood - no more than 2 mmol / l.
-In the absence of severe diabetes in a patient, an increase in lactate in the blood - hyperlactatacidemia, is interpreted as an indicator of oxygen deficiency in the body.
+Used as an indicator of the presence or absence of hypoxia in patients.
+Lactate is a breakdown intermediate product.
+Its complete oxidation occurs when the body is sufficiently saturated with oxygen through conversion to pyruvate and subsequently, through resynthesis of glycogen in the liver or breakdown to CO2 and H20.
+Normally, the lactate content in arterial blood does not exceed 1 mmol/l, and in venous blood - no more than 2 mmol/l.
+If the patient does not have severe diabetes, an increase in lactate in the blood - hyperlactic acidemia, is interpreted as an indicator of oxygen deficiency in the body.

-The normal concentration of R-anions leaves, on average, 12 mmol / l.
+The normal concentration of R-anions is on average 12 mmol/l.
 A significant correlation was noted between lactate and R-anions in the blood.
-Therefore, if it is impossible to determine lactic acid in the laboratory, the R-anions can serve as a reliable criterion in assessing the lactate content.
-The increase in R-anions corresponds to an increase in the lactate content in the blood and, in combination with other indicators of CBS, allows us to confirm hypoxia as a cause of metabolic disorders.
+Therefore, if it is impossible to determine lactic acid in the laboratory, R-anions can serve as a reliable criterion for assessing lactate content.
+An increase in R-anions corresponds to an increase in lactate content in the blood and, in combination with other indicators of CBS, allows us to confirm hypoxia as the cause of metabolic disorders.

 Laboratory indicators of the acid-base state of the blood was last modified: October 23rd, 2017 by Maria Saletskaya